bonsuot/fantasy-premier-league/readme.md

 windows
 pip install oracledb pandas requests tqdm prefect
 ```

-### Installation Instructions

-1. Clone the repository
+2. Clone the repository
 ```
   git clone https://github.com/bonsuot/fantasy-premier-league
   cd fantasy-premier-league
 ```
-2. Database Setup
+3. Database Setup
    - Ensure your Oracle database is up and running.
 You can install the Oracle db extension in VSCode.
 Refer to dbconn.py to setup your database
    - Download the Oracle Instant Client for your operating system from [here](https://www.oracle.com/database/technologies/instant-client.html)
    - See [instructions](https://docs.oracle.com/en/database/oracle/developer-tools-for-vscode/getting-started/gettingstarted.html) for how to set up your database connection
    - Update the database connection details in the dbconn.py file to reflect your Oracle connection settings.
  -
-3. Learn more about using prefect for scheduling and automation.
+4. Learn more about using prefect for scheduling and automation.
 Visit [Prefect Quickstart](https://docs.prefect.io/3.0/get-started/quickstart)
-4.

 ### How to run the project

 Execute main.py by running in interactive window in VSCode or on the command line